Is Coronavirus Airborne? Scientists Think It’s Entirely Possible

 What exactly does it mean for a virus to be airborne—and how is it different from virus droplets?

-Essentially, "airborne suggests the virus is no longer part of the droplet that falls to the ground and is literally part of the air we breathe," he adds.
+Essentially, "airborne suggests the virus is no longer part of the droplet that falls to the ground and is literally part of the air we breathe," he explained.
 When something is airborne, it's actually in an aerosol form—a liquid or a solid suspended in gas.
-While most of us recognize the word 'aerosol' in terms of hairspray, in the case of a virus existing as an aerosol, it means the solid is the virus molecule, and the gas is the air that transports it.
+While most of us recognize the word "aerosol" in terms of hairspray, in the case of a virus existing as an aerosol, it means the solid is the virus molecule, and the gas is the air that transports it.

 WHO defines aerosol particles as smaller than 5 microns in diameter, while droplets are technically larger than 5 microns in diameter.
 (One micron is one-millionth of a meter or 0.000039 inches.)
 Using this information, a 2013 review article in the Journal of Pathogens explains airborne transmission further, defining it as "the transmission of particles that are comparatively smaller in size [than droplet particles] and thus can remain suspended in air for long periods of time."
-The review adds that, because of this, airborne particles "potentially expose a higher number of susceptible individuals as a much greater distance from the source of infection."
+The review adds that, because of this, airborne particles "potentially expose a higher number of susceptible individuals at a much greater distance from the source of infection."

 While this experiment proves that the virus can remain in the air, conditions in a lab don’t necessarily prove what is happening in the real world.
 For example, a nebulizer may not perfectly mimic a cough or sneeze.

-To that point, research done in real-world environments has mixed results.
+To that point, research done in real-world environments has produced mixed results.
 For a study published in JAMA in March, researchers took samples from three patients in infection isolation rooms at the outbreak center in Singapore.
 Samples were collected for five days over two weeks, sometimes after rooms were cleaned and sometimes before.
 While the virus was found on some surfaces in patients’ rooms, it was never detected in the air.

 The information in this story is accurate as of press time.
 However, as the situation surrounding COVID-19 continues to evolve, it's possible that some data have changed since publication.
 While Health is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations for their own communities by using the CDC, WHO, and their local public health department as resources.